Five minutes with a Communications Director, Paula Keve. How to adapt from Dow Jones to a start-up environment

 Thinking digitally about everything you do from the ground up.
 Never stop learning.

-Special thanks to Paula Keve, Head of Communications at Catapult Sports, for taking part in VMAGROUP’s new ‘5 minutes with a Communications Director’ blog series, that will be providing valuable insights into the communications profession from the experts themselves.
+Special thanks to Paula Keve, Head of Communications at Catapult Sports, for taking part in VMAGROUP’s new Q&A blog series, that will be providing valuable insights into the communications profession from the experts themselves.

 For more information on this blog series or general career advice, please contact Melissa Pierson.

 VMAGROUP is one of the world’s largest specialist corporate communications and marketing search and selection consultancies.
-To have a discussion with one of our consultants regarding job opportunities or for career advice, please contact us.
+To have a discussion with one of our consultant regarding recruitment for a role or job opportunities, please contact us.